 How employee retention is key to optimizing operations

-Private healthcare practices must address employee retention to meet patients’ need and keep their business running productively — and automation plays a critical role.
+Private healthcare practices must address employee retention to meet patients' needs and keep their business running productively, and automation plays a critical role.
+A global healthcare worker shortage of at least 10 million is expected by 2030, which will continue to pressure staffing and access.

 Best practices for employee retention

-• Reduce the administration burden through robotic process automation (RPA) by doing away with repetitive, data-heavy tasks like documentation, scheduling and data entry
+• Reduce the administrative burden through robotic process automation (RPA): Remove repetitive, data-heavy tasks like documentation, scheduling, and data entry.

 5 ways to reduce burnout

-• Celebrate your staff’s achievements and recognize them for a job well-done
+• Celebrate team achievements and recognize excellent work.

-• Discuss individual and structural changes that can help staff and the practice flourish
+• Discuss individual and structural changes that help people and the practice thrive.

-What’s more, providers should take the time to notice and observe how their staff is doing and offer help.
-Substance abuse in medical professionals is not uncommon, so if you notice staff member struggling, it’s important to be knowledgeable of warning signs to look out for.
+If you notice a colleague struggling, be prepared to respond.
+Substance abuse in medical professionals is not uncommon, so if you notice staff members struggling, it's important to be knowledgeable of warning signs to look out for and share support resources when needed.

 Top 5 administrative tasks to automate

-From check-in to check-out, private healthcare practices have traditionally faced a mountain of daily administrative work.
-The front desk team is charged with managing the office and the patients, with a task list that can feel a mile long.
+From check-in to check-out, private practices juggle a heavy load of daily administrative work.
+The front desk team manages phones, arrivals, and back-office handoffs.

-By using simple technological tools, providers and their staff can manage their significant workload with greater ease, control, and success — and focus on providing patient-centered care.
+Using simple technological tools, providers and their staff can manage their significant workload with greater ease, control, and success, and focus on providing patient-centered care.

 Make sure your practice thrives